nwadaigbo/printf_test1/README.md

-This is just a readme file for ALX printftest practice This is the 2nd line from Ezra
+This is the 3rd line from Ezra